- The most common causes of in-game security breaches are either mouse/keyboard errors or certain incompatibility problems with RGB controllers.

 - Restart the Game launcher to force the update to be installed.

 It’s always a good idea to keep your game or game launcher software (Epic, Steam, Ubisoft Uplay) up to date.
-Most games update automatically, but it’s a good practice to check for this.
+Most of the games updating it automatically, but it’s a good practice to check this out.

 If you have any more questions or suggestions, be sure to let us know by using the comments section below.